elianamusser/exploration/doc/ErrorHandling.md

 - cons
 	- lots of repeated code

-One Barricade class seems like the best option.
+I will use one Barricade class.
 Backup plan will be a global error handler with methods that return status variables.

 # Pseudocode

+APP:
+start room <- null

+while start room is invalid:
+	start room <- entered starting room

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxNjg2NDI3NiwxMzQ1NDEyNTMyXX0=
+eyJoaXN0b3J5IjpbNTMzMDMxODA1LDEzNDU0MTI1MzJdfQ==
 -->